UTI Back Pain: Is It Normal? How to Relieve UTI Back Pain | Uqora

 Lubricants and condoms

 Anything that comes into contact around the urethra can impact urinary health.
 So the products we use in or near the vagina, can impact urinary health too.
 You can consider switching to a water-based lubricant for sexual activities.
-It’s also advised tovoid using spermicides if you are more prone to UTIs (1).
+It’s also advised to avoid using spermicides if you are more prone to UTIs (1).

 When to Seek Medical Help for UTI Back Pain